zyzyva/square_client/README.md

 ### API Key Management

-**Single Set of Keys (Recommended)**
-Most organizations should use one Square account across all apps:
+**Single Set of Keys with Separate Plans (Recommended)** Use one Square account across all apps with app-specific plans:
 - Single business entity with multiple applications
 - All payments go to one bank account
-- Simpler Square dashboard management
-- Easier reconciliation and reporting
+- Each app maintains its own subscription plans with unique IDs
+- Clear attribution through plan naming and reference IDs
+- See [MULTI_APP_PAYMENTS.md](MULTI_APP_PAYMENTS.md) for implementation details

 **Multiple Sets of Keys**
 Only needed when: